-- (1) The amounts reported in these columns reflect the aggregate grant date fair value for financial statement reporting purposes for stock options and restricted stock unit awards granted in that fiscal year as determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
+(1) The amounts reported in this column reflects the aggregate grant effective date fair value for financial statement reporting purposes for restricted stock unit awards granted in that fiscal year as determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, or FASB ASC Topic 718.
 These amounts reflect our accounting expense for these awards and do not represent the actual economic value that may be realized by the Named Executive Officers.
 There can be no assurance that these amounts will ever be realized.
-For information on the assumptions used in valuing these awards, refer to the Note to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year in which the award was granted titled "Stockholder's Equity." - (2) Unless indicated otherwise, the amounts reported represent the dollar value of premiums for term life insurance paid by us on behalf of each Named Executive Officer during the fiscal years ended December 31, 2013, 2014 and 2015.
-There is no cash surrender value under these life insurance policies. - (3) This amount represents the annual incentive bonus related to 2014 performance initially approved by the Compensation Committee in February 2015; however, Dr. Kibarian declined the bonus in an effort to conserve cash for bonus awards for other, non-executive employees. - (4) This amount represents the discretionary bonus related to 2012 performance paid in March 2013. - (5) This amount represents the annual incentive bonus related to 2013 performance awarded in February 2014. - (6) This amount represents the discretionary bonus related to 2014 performance paid in February 2015. - (7) This amount represents the discretionary bonus related to 2013 performance paid in February 2014. - (8) Dr. Kim joined the Company in April 2014.
+For information on the assumptions used in valuing these awards, refer to the Note to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year in which the award was granted titled "Stockholder's Equity."

+- (2) The amounts reported in this column represent the dollar value of premiums for term life insurance paid by us on behalf of each Named Executive Officer during the fiscal years ended December 31, 2014, 2015 and 2016.
+There is no cash surrender value under these life insurance policies. - (3) This amount represents the annual incentive bonus related to 2014 performance approved by the Compensation Committee in February 2015; however, Dr. Kibarian declined the bonus in an effort to conserve cash for bonus awards for other, non-executive employees. - $(4) \ \ {\rm This\ amount\ represents\ the\ discretionary\ bonus\ related\ to\ 2014\ performance\ paid\ in\ February\ 2015.}$ - (5) This amount represents the discretionary bonus related to 2013 performance paid in February 2014. - (6) This amount represents the discretionary bonus related to 2015 performance paid in May 2016. - (7) Dr. Kim joined the Company in April 2014.